Car Accident Attorneys

 - Medically determined injury or impairment of a nonpermanent nature, which prevents the injured person from performing substantially all of the material acts which constitute such person’s usual and customary daily activities, for not less than 90 days during the 180 days immediately following the occurrence of the injury or impairment.

-The experienced attorneys of Segar & Sciortino are available to guide you through the insurance maze when you need help the most.
+The experienced car accident attorneys of Segar & Sciortino are available to guide you through the insurance maze when you need help the most.

 If a fair settlement cannot be negotiated with the responsible insurance company, we will bring legal action in a court of law against the person who caused your injuries.